NH State House: Hillsborough County District 28 (HI-28) – Weare (2 seats)

 I am running for office to be a strong voice for three things.

-First, the state should be contributing more to funding the public schools.
+First, the state should live up to its Constitutional duty to provide adequate funding to the public schools.
+The state of NH only provides 25% of funding for public schools, which is 50th in the US.
 The local property tax system is near the breaking point, and it causes stress for our homeowners and renters alike.
-More state funding for public schools would guarantee every child the opportunity for a great education, provide some property tax relief, and allow towns to ensure that other important services like fire departments and roads can do their important work.
+More state funding for public schools would guarantee every child the opportunity for a great education, provide property tax relief, and allow towns to adequately fund other important services like fire departments, roads and libraries.

-Second, I support strong individual rights.
-These include reproductive freedom, LGBTQ+ rights and voting rights.
+Third, I support strong individual rights.
+These include voting rights, reproductive freedom, and LGBTQ+ rights.

 How will your skills/background contribute to the position you are running for?